-Last week, the Humane Society of the US released its 7th annual list of the 100 worst puppy mills in the USA.
+Last week, the US Humane Society released its 7th annual list of the 100 worst puppy mills in the USA.
 For the 7th year, Missouri took first place.
 From April 17 2011, here’s what I wrote in the St. Thomas Dog Blog about state legislators overturning Proposition B. It was a law providing regulatory standards for one of the biggest industries in Missouri – dog breeding.

 Missouri Puppy Mills – Business as usual?
 (2011)